The Very Secret Society of Irregular Witches | Book Review

 My Rating

-If you are looking for a witchy romcom, with the perfect amount of witty banter and romance, this is a great read for you.
-This is a companion novel to ‘The Ex Hex’ (also by Erin Sterling) – but this time around, we’re following Gwyn and Wells, instead of Vivi and Rhys.
+If you’re looking for a witchy romcom with the perfect blend of witty banter and romance, this is a great read for you.
+This companion novel to The Ex Hex (also by Erin Sterling), which followed Vivi and Rhys, focuses on Gwyn and Wells.

 “The best magic is always a little risky, right?”

 In addition to the romance, the plot was amazing.
 I loved the storyline and all the fun magical moments.
-It gave me the cozy fall vibes that I look for in a witchy romcom.
-The pacing of the story was good, and I liked how everything was wrapped up.
+It gave me the cozy fall vibes I look for in a witchy romcom.
+The pacing of the story was good, and I liked how everything wrapped up.

 Until The Next Chapter,